CirclesUBI/whitepaper/Circles.md

 This example demonstrates that Bob can only ever receive money that he trusts, and Alice can only ever spend money that other users trust in turn.
 Even if Alice makes 100 fake accounts and has them all trust each other, she will never be able to spend more than the amount of AliceCoins she has, since that’s the only account that other users will trust.
 This is why it is crucial that users take direct peer-to-peer trust relationships seriously.

-## Validators & Groups
+## Validators

 So far the Circles money system is both self-sovereign and resilient to fake accounts, but it is not very user-friendly.
 New users are given currency that is worthless by default, and they have to take steps to increase its value.
-This problem is alleviated by the addition of Validators and Groups, which allow users to quickly add value to their personal currency.
+This problem is alleviated by the addition of Validators, which allow users to quickly add value to their personal currency.

-### Validators

 Validators are blockchain organizations that can create and receive trust relationships just like users can.
 When a user trusts a validator, they automatically trust the currency of every user that the validator trusts.
 This means all the users that the validator trusts can transitively use the currency of anyone who trusts the validator.
 When a validator trusts a new user, they add them as a beneficiary of the trust relationships that the validator has already received.
 Users achieve this by delegating the work required to validate real accounts to the validator’s administrators.
 This means that admins have an even higher requirement to ensure that all accounts trusted by the validator are the primary accounts of real people.
 If a validator’s member set is small, it might mean that the main admin has to personally meet everyone and verify they are a member of the community.
 If it is large, it might require submitting government issued identification or even biometric data.

-Because membership business logic is arbitrary, any type of association can be fronted by a validator.
-Users might be validated as citizens of a city, tenants of an apartment building, or practitioners of a certain trade.
-Being validated by popular validators will dramatically increase the reach of a users personal currency.
-Likewise, users who trust popular validators make it easy for them to receive currency they know will be spendable elsewhere.

 ```
 Bob and Alice make a Validator called TigersFans